-Eurelectric is the sector association which represents the common interests of the whole electricity industry at the pan-European level.
+- Eurelectric is the sector association representing the common interests of the whole electricity industry at the pan-European level.

-Foratom is the trade association for the nuclear energy industry in Europe.
-Its main purpose is to promote the use of nuclear energy in Europe by representing the interests of this industrial sector.
+- Foratom is the trade association for the nuclear energy industry in Europe.
+Its primary purpose is to promote the use of nuclear energy in Europe by representing the interests of this industrial sector.

-International Energy Agency, IEA, is an autonomous organisation which works to ensure reliable, affordable and clean energy for its 28 member countries.
+- International Energy Agency, IEA, is an autonomous organisation that works to ensure reliable, affordable and clean energy for its 28 member countries.
 Fortum is a collaborator.

-The International Solid Waste Association (ISWA) is promoting and developing sustainable and professional waste management worldwide.
+- The International Solid Waste Association (ISWA) promotes and develops sustainable and professional waste management worldwide.
 ISWA has 1,400 members in more than 90 countries, thereof national member organisations in 40 countries and some 100,00 members associated with its national member organisations.

-European Union for Responsible Incineration and Treatment of Special Waste (EURITS) represents more than 90% of the EU's specialist waste incineration sector and exists to ensure the safe, legal and environmentally sound incineration of waste.
+- European Union for Responsible Incineration and Treatment of Special Waste (EURITS) represents more than 90% of the EU's specialist waste incineration sector.
+It exists to ensure waste's safe, legal, and environmentally sound incineration.

 Finnish collaboration partners

-Finnish Energy (ET) is an industrial policy and labour market policy association representing the electricity and district heating industry in Finland.
+- Finnish Energy (ET) is an industrial policy and labour market policy association representing Finland's electricity and district heating industry.

-Finnish Environmental Industries (YTP) is an organisation set up by Finnish environmental companies that promote the sustainable use of natural resources and aim to strengthen the stature of the industry.
+- Finnish Environmental Industries (YTP) is an organisation set up by Finnish environmental companies that promote the sustainable use of natural resources and aim to strengthen the industry's stature.

-The Waste Management Association (JHY) promotes knowledge of waste management, proper treatment of waste, and utilisation of waste in Finland.
+- The Waste Management Association (JHY) promotes knowledge of waste management, proper waste treatment, and waste utilisation in Finland.

 Swedish collaboration partners

-Avfall Sverige is the Swedish Waste Management and Recycling association with members from both the public and the private waste management and recycling sectors.
+- Avfall Sverige is the Swedish Waste Management and Recycling association with members from public and private waste management and recycling sectors.

 Norwegian collaboration partners